HEP-KBFI/ml-training/README.md

 ## Analysis & info folders

 For each process and channel, the responsible person should keep the folder up-to-date.
-For example person responsible for the channel 0l_4tau should create/update
+For example person responsible for the channel 0l_4tau in HH analysis should create/update the **info/HH/0l_4tau** folder.
+When running the analysis, be sure to use the correct channel information in the **global_settings.json**

 ### Brief description of HH analysis info folder content:

 **histo_dict.json**: used for storing the fit function shapes for each variable.
 Recommended that all trainvars are listed there.
 **hyperparameters.json**: the hyperparameters used in creating the BDT model **info.json**: Used to store the info, which masses, benchmark points etc. to use and where the weights for reweighing are stored.
-    **keys.json**: Used for storing the information, which sampoles to use **tauID_application.json**: Contains the datacard numbers
-    **tauID_training.json**: Contains the locations of the ntuples for different tauID workingpoints **trainvars.json**: Contains the columns (branches from the ntuple) to be used in the training.
+**keys.json**: Used for storing the information, which sampoles to use **tauID_application.json**: Contains the datacard numbers **tauID_training.json**: Contains the locations of the ntuples for different tauID workingpoints **trainvars.json**: Contains the columns (branches from the ntuple) to be used in the training.